Buffalo Niagara Voice Over Talent

 A Western New York Voice-Over Talent Shares How His Hometown Helped Shape His Voice-Over Career

 by Peter K. O'Connell

 OVER 30 YEARS AND GAGILLIONS OF COMMERCIALS AND NARRATIONS LATER, I still produce voice-over projects for clients around the globe via my professional voice-over studio in my hometown of Buffalo, NY.
-It's a great place to live and work.
+It's a great place.

 Let me share with you here just a little bit about how Buffalo and Western New York have influenced my voice-over and broadcasting career.
 Here too is a brief SAMPLE of voice-over work I've done for Buffalo companies (you can see a few of them listed above).